Unilever's Weed warns agencies are moving too slowly

-The "big challenge" for agencies, he said, is that "the world has moved very fast and in my experience, the agencies haven’t moved fast enough."
+The "big challenge" for agencies, he said, was that "the world has moved very fast and in my experience, the agencies haven’t moved fast enough."

-Weed cited Unilever’s "people data centers" – operations that combine traditional consumer data with social media listening – which operate in 26 countries.
+Weed cited Unilever’s "people data centres" – operations that combine traditional consumer data with social media listening – which are now present in 26 countries.

-Weed was being interviewed on stage by IAB chairman Richard Eyre at IAB Engage in London on Thursday morning.
+Weed was being interviewed on stage by IAB chairman Richard Eyre at IAB Engage in London this morning.

 The FMCG giant's top marketer also warned agencies were often failing to respond to the cost needs of brands, who are looking to produce "much more" content, but without a corresponding increase in budget.